“By the waters of Babylon we lay down and wept as we remembered Zion”

 I am the hollow reed.

-It is the Lord himself who blows through me
+It is you who blows breath through me